Bone Morphogenetic Protein

 Since there is no need to harvest bone from a donor site for BMP, recipients are spared donor site pain.
 Complications from the graft harvest site are also eliminated with the use of bone morphogenic protein.

 In our opinion, this scientific advancement is one of the most significant tools available to help us manage challenging reconstructive procedures.
 We have accumulated significant experience with this technique and are excited about the results our patients have experienced.
-Dr. Bunel, Dr. Duke, Dr. Legan or Dr. Hastings would be happy to discuss all grafting options with you at the time of consultation.
+Dr. Bunel, Dr. Duke, Dr. Legan, Dr. Hastings or Dr. Burks would be happy to discuss all grafting options with you at the time of consultation.

 Texarkana: Texarkana Office Phone Number 903-794-3331 Paris: Paris Office Phone Number 903-785-2541 Schedule An Appointment